GrammaTech/gtirb/doc/examples/stack-stamp.md

 ![Stack Stamp Figure](.stack-stamp.svg)

-Regardless of the implementation language the mechanics of this transform will be the same--we'll write a GTIRB-to-GTIRB rewriting pass (the design of GTIRB is similar to LLVM in that it leverages stand-alone passes for analysis or transformation).
+Regardless of the implementation language the mechanics of this transform will be the same -- we'll write a GTIRB-to-GTIRB rewriting pass (the design of GTIRB is similar to LLVM in that it leverages stand-alone passes for analysis or transformation).